 While optical signaling is common today in such systems at the board and rack levels, it has not yet been integrated within component switch chips, central processing units (CPUs), and graphical processing units (GPUs).

 The PIPES program revolves around three technical areas: photonically enabled multichip modules; photonics for massive parallelism; and interconnect fabrics to facilitate package-level photonic I/O in future systems.

 PIPES is a 42-month program divided into three phases: demonstration of concepts, components, and function; integration and prototyping; and establishing scalability, complexity, and maturity.

-Companies interested were asked to upload abstracts to the DARPA BAA Website by 20 Nov.
-2018 at https://baa.darpa.mil, and to submit full proposals no later than 17 Jan.
+Companies interested should upload abstracts to the DARPA BAA Website no later than 20 Nov.
+2018 at https://baa.darpa.mil, and full proposals no later than 17 Jan.
 2019 online at www.grants.gov/applicants/apply-for-grants.html.

 Email questions or concerns to Gordon Keeler, the PIPES program manager, at [email protected].